 To spot problems like this, our staff often asks about tags when providing support.
 Setting tags up now will help move things along faster if you ever need to contact us.

-Building a trigger in Zendesk using an eBay account tag.
+Building a trigger in Zendesk using a Back Market account tag.

 Every helpdesk can use tags.